NBA Free Agency 2018: Rumors, Predictions on Carmelo Anthony, Marcus Smart, More

 He's shown improvement in his game from season to season, and as a career 46.1 percent shooter, Hood should be able to provide an offensive boost wherever he lands.

-Cleveland isn't an ideal landing spot anymore because it is now a work in progress without James, and since Sacramento isn't completely in on Hood with Smart in the picture, the Bulls appear to be the best fit.
+Cleveland isn't an ideal landing spot anymore because it is now a work in progress without James, and since Sacramento isn't in on Hood with Smart in the picture, the Bulls appear to be the best fit.

 If Hood is added to a group containing Lauri Markkanen, Zach LaVine, Kris Dunn and Wendell Carter Jr., the Bulls should contend for a playoff spot in the weakened Eastern Conference.